Margate tour for the Queen and Duke of Edinburgh

 After lunch at the gallery, the Queen and Prince Philip met RNLI crews and their families at the lifeboat station.

-In the past 18 months 35 new businesses have opened up in the Old Town as part of the regeneration in the area.'Not finished'
+In the past 18 months 35 new businesses have opened up in the Old Town as part of the regeneration in the area.

 The Queen visited the Cup Cake Cafe as part of her tour around Margate's Old Town.